Paskalovski/Application-of-Deep-Neural-Networks-using-keras/README.md

-### Application of Deep Neural Networks - using keras
+### Application of Deep Neural Networks - using tensorflow keras

 - Constructing and applying a deep neural network to predict types of customers that are most common to leave the Bank.